benjaminsnorris/mentalworkhealth/_posts/2022-09-02-confronting-the-criminal.md

 > I have spent way too long thinking about this.
 I am inclined to say that I get to think through it as much as I want right now while I write.
 Then I get a few minutes to set up the system in a way that makes it easier to do moving forward, and then I’m done.
 After that, I only get to do a simple log at night.
 The goal is to use the app as little as possible while still getting the benefit.

 My therapist had been out of town the week prior, but this situation occupied a prominent place in our discussion last week.
-As I recounted the story and my thought process, I told her that at the point when I decide I would go back and adjust all of my entries for the month of August, **I knew I was indulging in OCD**.
+As I recounted the story and my thought process, I told her that at the point when I decided I would go back and adjust all of my entries for the month of August, **I knew I was indulging in OCD**.
 She laughed aloud at that.

 “Oh really?
 Everything about this story screams OCD to me, and we’re *now* getting to the *one* part that you considered to be OCD?
 Let’s hear this.”